-The Snapshot shows gain/loss for the 16 employment groups, plus unemployment rates based on age, gender, ethnicity, and education levels
+This four-page Employment Snapshot shows the June, 2018, gains and losses for the 16 US employment groups, plus unemployment rates based on occupation, age, gender, ethnicity, education levels, and much more

 Not getting a response from all the help-wanted ads and networking you’ve tried?
 Maybe you should try some old-school job hunting.
 See, employees change jobs all the time and managers are always on the lookout for new replacements.
 The key is to contact the manager before she advertises the job opening and attracts all of your competitors.
 Here’s the plan—